morez-s/social-network/README.md

 A SOCIAL NETWORK PROJECT START POINT
 ====================================

-This is a raw project of a social network server application.
-Migrations for the sample database schema is provided in the project.
-There are also authentication apis and a sample post upload api with the related controllers and repositories.
-File storing approach is ready for furthur usage.
+This is a raw project for a social network server application.
+Migrations for the sample database schema are provided in the project.
+Additionally, authentication APIs and a sample post upload API with related controllers and repositories are included.
+The file storage approach is ready for further development.

 Hope you enjoy the application :)